top of page

 Ereshkigal, Queen of the Underworld & Land of the Dead, Goddess of Night

-The day of Gula is the nineteenth of the month.
-Her association with dogs is not unusual for a medicine goddess, as the saliva of dogs has healing properties.
-Medical science observes wounds licked by dogs heal twice as fast as unlicked wounds due to the antitoxtins and disinfectants in canine saliva.
+Her association with dogs is not unusual as the saliva of dogs has healing properties.
+Medical science observes wounds licked by dogs heal twice as fast due to antitoxins and disinfectants in canine saliva.

-Gula's dogs help her on her journeys and protect her against the evil of Lamashtu.
-A specific incantation against the demon states, "We are not just any dog, we are dogs of Gula, poised to flay your face, tear your back to pieces, and lacerate your ankles."
+The dogs help her on her journeys and protect her from Lamashtu.
+An incantation against the demon states, "We are not just any dog, we are dogs of Gula, poised to flay your face, tear your back to pieces, and lacerate your ankles!"

 bottom of page